ARISE-Initiative/robomimic/docs/miscellaneous/contributing.md

 # Contributing Guidelines

-We are so happy to see you reading this page!

 Our team wholeheartedly welcomes the community to contribute to robomimic.
 Contributions from members of the community will help ensure the long-term success of this project.
 Before you plan to make contributions, here are important resources to get started with:

 - Read the robomimic [documentation](https://arise-initiative.github.io/robomimic-web/docs/overview.html) and [paper](https://arxiv.org/abs/2108.03298)